The-Obstacle-Is-The-Way/CRAVE-HF-WAVE-BACKEND/README.md

 ## 🏗 Architecture & Batches

-The project is organized into **batches**, breaking the development process into structured steps:
+The project was developed with AI-acceleration/basecode abstraction through modular **batches**, breaking the development process into structured steps:

 ### 🔹 Batch 1 – Initial Setup
 📌 Clone the repository, install dependencies, and configure the environment.